wp-plugins/worldcurrency/readme.txt

 There are no screenshots for this plugin, but there is a full demo on the [Plugin's Homepage](http://www.cometicucinoilweb.it/blog/en/worldcurrency-plugin-for-wordpress/)

 == Changelog ==

+= 1.7 (28th February 2012) =
+* Fix: now plugin uses wordpress ajax handler and should work also with wp-config.php in different locations

 = 1.6 (22th February 2012) =
 * Added option to use a jQuery.noconflict to increase compatibility with other themes/plugins